Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2018-04-19-yi-an-middle-school.md

 Highlights:
 1\.
 The cook LIN Mo and the team of “Wen & Luo” take culinary skill competition.
 Will Lin's skill on instant noodle take the crown?
 2\. [@YiAnMusicClub](https://weibo.com/u/6094546964)'s anniversary turns to a touching short play.
 What really happened in the dormitory?
-Click the link to get the answers~ :point_right: [◉ Yi An Music Club – Our Dormitory E01](https://www.bilibili.com/video/av22309269)
+Click the link to get the answers~ :point_right: [◉ Yi An Middle School – Our Dormitory E01](https://www.bilibili.com/video/av22309269)
 A new stipulation added: “Dorm inspection” in every Thursday evening.

 ---